matloff/worthycsds/README.md

 them with a comment, saying something like "In the next 3 lines, we determine which array elements caused the total to exceed its limit."

+Ever had a problem with computer network connections?
+You should be able to apply your book learning into practice, e.g. to check whether it is a DNS problem.

+## Classes to take whether required or not

+* Computer networks: the basis for most computer applications today

+* Database:  The "information" in "Information Technology"

+* Computer security:  If your school doesn't offer one, suggest that they do

+* Economics:  Affects everything in your life; take a whole year of it if you can

+* Advanced statistics:  See below

 ## Choosing your professors

 The temptation, of course, is to take the path of least resistance,